 When Aiken heard the machine go silent, he demanded to know why.
 The staff learned to assuage him by saying they were “debugging.”

 When the war ended, Grace Hopper wanted to transfer to the regular Navy.
 But at 40 she was two years too old.
 She stayed at Harvard with Aiken and worked as a research fellow under contract with the Navy to develop more powerful computers: the Mark II and Mark III.
 The Mark II was five times faster than the Mark I; the Mark III was 50 times faster than the Mark II.

-In the summer of 1947, the Mark II was spitting out results that were wrong.
-The programmers discovered the cause of the malfunction was a moth.
+In the summer of 1947, the Mark II spit out incorrect results.
+The programmers discovered the cause of the malfunction: a moth.
 It was taken out of the computer with tweezers and taped into a page of the logbook.
-Someone wrote, "First actual bug found."
+Someone wrote, “First actual bug found.”

-Grace Hopper is often credited with plucking the moth from the computer and coining the expression ‘computer bug.’
+Grace Hopper often gets credit for plucking the moth from the computer and coining the expression “computer bug.”
 Actually, usage of the term dates to Thomas Edison.
 But Grace Hopper popularized the term as she continued to develop computers.

 In the late ‘40s, even IBM didn’t think there’d be much business use for computers.
 Grace Hopper did the unthinkable in 1949 and rejected a tenured professorship at Vassar to work on computers in the private sector.

 “Life is too short to keep doing the same thing over and over and over again,” she once said.

 Back then, even IBM didn’t see much business use for computers.

 Grace Hopper invented new programs and languages and technologies that allow computers to program themselves.
 She invented the computer language COBOL (COmmon Business Oriented Language), once the most common language, just as its name says.